Mr-Oregano/Caster3D/README.md

 # Build
 Use [premake5](https://premake.github.io/) to create project files.
 Building should be relatively simple from there.
-Just build in your IDE of choice or `make.` if you're using make.
+Just build in your environment of choice.

 (e.g. Run `premake5 vs2019` to create solution files for Visual Studio 2019)